Teenage Lament '74

 The song reached #12 on the UK Singles Chart in 1974.
 The song also reached #16 on the Ireland chart, #43 on Germany's Media Control Chart, #48 on the Billboard Hot 100, and #89 on Australia's ARIA chart.

 Record World said that it has "clever lyrics throughout and Alice's vocals never sounded better."

 The song was produced by Jack Douglas and Jack Richardson.

+Liza Minnelli, Ronnie Spector, and the Pointer Sisters provided backing vocals for the song.